Branching

 An else

-statement indicates a group of instructions to perform if no preceding if
+statement indicates an alternate group of instructions to perform if no preceding if

 or else if